upleveled/system-setup/windows.md

     <img src="docker-desktop-opening-error.avif"><br><br>

     First check if virtualization is enabled on your computer: To do this, open PowerShell as an administrator and run the following command:

     ```bash
-    systeminfo | findstr "Hyper-V Virtualization"
+    systeminfo | findstr Virtualization
     ```

-    This should display the output below: Note the `Virtualization Enabled In Firmware: No`, this shows that virtualization is not enabled on your computer
+    This should display the following output:

     ```bash
-    Hyper-V Requirements: VM Monitor Mode Extensions: Yes
     Virtualization Enabled In Firmware: No
     ```

     Continue with the steps below if virtualization is not enabled, Enable virtualization in your BIOS or UEFI: